 Science Centre Singapore is in Jurong East, Singapore, there are over 850 exhibits found here.
 Some of the exhibits here are interactive, it is very educational and promotes knowledge for the public.

 Esplanade Park is one of the oldest heritage parks in Singapore.
-Whether at day time or night time, Esplanade offers a great and dazzling view.
-This is also a best place to take a picture of the Marina Bay Skyline.
+Whether at day time or nighttime, Esplanade offers a great and dazzling view.
+This is also the best place to take a picture of the Marina Bay Skyline.

-Universal Studios Singapore- Stand in awe on this incredible theme park.
+Universal Studios Singapore- Stand in awe of this incredible theme park.
 This is the place suited for everyone, there are extremely fun and thrilling rides that you can enjoy.
-We didn’t waste our time and just try all the rides we can, go to each themed areas and took lot of pictures.
-It is a must visit place when you go to Singapore.
+We didn’t waste our time and just tried all the rides we could, went to each themed area, and took a lot of pictures.
+It is a must-visit place when you go to Singapore.

-We also had a short visit at Johor Bahru, Malaysia.
+We also had a short visit to Johor Bahru, Malaysia.
 We didn’t miss this chance because it was just a bus ride from Singapore.